 By keeping our banks fully pressurised to 300bar so we can fill everyones set to 240bar without starting the compressors.

-Everything happens here, both compressors, banks, Oxygen and Helium are plumed into the panel and we have a
+Everything happens here, both compressors, the banks, and Oxygen are plumed into the panel and we have a

 nine meter charging whip so you never have to move your set again except to go diving.